USS Enterprise (1799): 1811 recommissioning

+On September 20, a large feast was held for her crew in Portland.
+Later around 12 o’clock a huge parade marched through the streets of the city.
+During the parade, members of the crew carried with them one of the ships flags.
+It described as: "...flag bearing the American Eagle, holding in his beak a scroll, with this inscription, "Free Trade and Sailors Rights," and in one talon an olive branch, in the other a linstock with a burning match..."
+Her crew than went to City Hall, where they were honored for their service.

 Second Caribbean patrol

 After repairing at Portland, Enterprise sailed in company with brig for the Caribbean.
 The two ships took three prizes before being forced to separate by a heavily armed British ship on 25 February 1814.
 Enterprise was compelled to jettison most of her guns in order to outsail her superior antagonist.
 The brig reached Wilmington, North Carolina, on 9 March 1814, then passed the remainder of the war as a guardship off Charleston, South Carolina.